Microsoft Teams’ pricing explained

 • Customizable backgrounds.

-Now, that’s a pretty sizable list, especially when you take into account that the free version is available to users for an unlimited time.
+The free version is available to users for an unlimited time.

-Aside from that, the MS Teams’ Free plan also has some downsides — let’s take a look.
+Aside from that, the MS Teams’ Free plan also has some other downsides — let’s take a look.

 Free plan limitations